Bar Plot

 Element Abundance in Earth’s Crust

-Horizontal bar charts work well for categorical data with long labels:
+Horizontal bar charts work well for categorical data with long labels.
+This example demonstrates tick.label.inside which positions tick labels inside the plot area for a more compact design:

 <script>